nushell/nushell.github.io/lang-guide/chapters/types/type_signatures.md

 - Variable declarations
 - Parameter declarations in custom commands and closures
-- Input type declarations to custom commands
-- Return type declarations from custom commands
+- Input and Return type declarations for custom commands

 The following code snippets illustrates these kinds of type signatures: